kir-dev/pek-infinity/.github/copilot/Memory-Bank/database/00-realm-model.md

 ## What is a Realm?

 A **realm** is an isolated data boundary.
 Each realm:
-- Has unique ID (e.g., "cloud", "enterprise-acme-corp", "conference-2025")
+- Has unique ID (e.g., "hub", "worker-acme-corp", "conference-2025")
 - Owns specific data (groups, memberships, evaluations)
 - Is governed by own policies
 - Has no visibility into other realms (unless explicitly bridged)

 **Examples:**
-- Cloud realm: `"cloud"` - SchönHerz central
+- Hub realm: `"hub"` - SchönHerz central
-- Enterprise realm: `"enterprise-acme-corp"` - Acme Corporation department
+- Worker realm: `"worker-acme-corp"` - Acme Corporation department
 - Event realm: `"conference-vik-2025"` - VIK conference 2025

 ## Why realmId?